veronika-matuskova/book-manager/docs/FEATURES_SUMMARY.md

 - Search books by title/author/ISBN/ASIN/series name/series author
 - Three search types:
   - Explore page: searches full DB, highlights owned books
-  - Owned Books page: searches only books owned by user
+  - My Books page: searches only books owned by user
   - Navigation search: searches full DB, highlights owned books (same as Explore)
 - Duplicate detection (by title+author combination only - other parameters can vary)
 - Series support: series name, author, books belong to ONE series (1 book cannot be in more than 1 series)